 For most people, the Canadian Thanksgiving long weekend is more than a three-day holiday.
-It’s a time to reflect on the preceding nine months and gather with family and friends to welcome what many folks regard as the best time of year: autumn.
+It’s a chance to gather with family and friends to welcome what many folks regard as the best time of year: autumn.

 Thanksgiving road trip checklist

-If you’re gearing up for a road trip this holiday weekend, be sure to plan for the drive with these Thanksgiving long weekend safe driving tips:
+If you’re gearing up for a road trip this holiday weekend, be sure to plan for the drive with these safe driving tips:

 - Prepare your vehicle for the drive ahead.
 Top up your car’s windshield wiper fluid, ensure that your tires are properly inflated, and remember to travel with an emergency roadside safety kit.

 - Make sure you’ve got all your car-related documents handy.
-No matter where you’re travelling this weekend, your car insurance coverage will follow you should something go wrong.
+No matter where you’re travelling this weekend, your car insurance coverage will be a saving grace should something go wrong.
 Ensure you have your driver’s licence, car insurance documents, vehicle ownership and registration with you.

 - Buckle up.
 Wearing a seatbelt saves lives.
 Strap in and make sure everyone in the car does, too.